 Life is full of oxymorons.
 Military intelligence, corporate ethics and diet ice cream are some of my favourites.
-Another great contradictory term is the caffeine nap, which sounds like a joke, but is actually backed up by hard scientific evidence.
+Another great contradictory term is the caffeine nap, or coffee nap which sounds like a joke, but is actually backed up by hard scientific evidence.

 So what has caffeine got to do with napping?
 Surely the last thing you want to do when you’re tired is down a double espresso?

-The phenomenon was first studied by British scientists at Loughborough University , looking into ways to combat driver sleepiness.
+The phenomenon was discovered by British scientists at Loughborough University, looking into ways to combat driver sleepiness.
 After measuring the participants’ brainwaves whilst in a driving simulator, they found that the caffeine/nap combo worked better than either caffeine or napping on it’s own, cold air, or a break with no nap.
-The caffeine nap was most effective at improving driving performance, virtually eliminating the mid-afternoon drowsiness peak that the other groups exhibited.
+The coffee nap was most effective at improving driving performance, virtually eliminating the mid-afternoon drowsiness peak that the other groups exhibited.

 Why is it so effective?

 The reason it works so well is because it takes around 20 minutes for the body to respond to the effects of caffeine.
 By taking a short nap immediately after consumption, the stimulant effect kicks in just as you are waking up.
 Not only will you feel revived from your power nap, you’ll also have the added benefit of the caffeine boost.